If you purchase an independently reviewed product or service through a link on our website, Indiewire may receive an

 Games are of course one of the most popular ways to use VR technology, but other experiences, like virtual film festivals or concerts, are becoming more widespread.
 Most importantly, while the world is still very much in the thick of a pandemic, VR allows users to interact with crowds in real life.

 Wrote IndieWire’s Eric Kohn, “The technology now provides much more than interactive movies and games: It’s the ultimate panacea to sheltering in place, where people can gather without inhaling the same air in immersive spaces.
 Filmmakers and musicians have begun using it to explore ways to share their work, and the results could even address the industry’s current exhibition and creative challenges.”

 If you, too, are looking to get into VR, these are the basic setups you can purchase to metaphorically dip your toe in the water — which, of course, you can do virtually using your new equipment.
 Keep reading for five of the best VR headsets for gaming (that can also be added to your holiday gift list).
 For more tech gear see our picks for the best gifts for gamers.

 The most exciting new headset according to IndieWire VR expert Eric Kohn is the Oculus Quest 2, which recently landed on the coveted list of Oprah’s Favorite Things.
-It hit the market, so you’ll be getting the most up-to-date Oculus technology, though it’s not a huge step beyond the Oculus Quest.
+It hit the market last year, so you’ll be getting the most up-to-date Oculus technology, though it’s not a huge step beyond the Oculus Quest.
 It is, however, the most consumer-friendly VR headset available because it allows users to tether it to their own PC — something the previous model did not — and it offers more gaming access.
 Notes Kohn, “specifically, gamers can play the VR game HALF LIFE: ALYX, which is supposedly the best VR game to date but so far only playable on higher-level headsets.”